fbpx

 Pomegranates are self-pollinating, meaning you only need one tree to produce fruits.
 However, planting two different types for cross-pollination by pollinators can improve yield on both plants.

-Pomegranate tree branches - care tips
+pomegranate tree branches - care tips

 Where to plant pomegranate trees